Online MHA (OMHA) Admissions and Application Process

 The supplemental application includes a "Recommendations" tab with space to enter email addresses corresponding to your recommenders (two letters recommended).
 If email addresses are entered, please notify your recommenders that they can expect a request from you - via email - containing a link to our database.
 Alternatively, upload scanned letters of recommendation.
 Recommenders should be academic (professor, instructor) or professional (colleague, manager, associate) and can be a subset of your references.

 Upon successful review of the Supplemental Application documents, you will be informed of your admission status.
 If accepted, your admissions coordinator will send you information for the next steps to complete the application process.

-GMAT/GRE Waiver: The GMAT/GRE exam score may be waived for the program.
+GMAT/GRE scores are not required for Fall 2021 and Spring 2022 applicants.
 GMAT/GRE waiver eligibility is based on evaluation of credentials listed under “Admissions Criteria.”
 A waiver may also be granted with the completion of an advanced degree (Master’s, Doctoral, Professional) from a regionally accredited university or institution.
 A waiver will be considered only after the committee is able to review a completed application.
-If you are advised to re-apply to the program with a GMAT/GRE exam score, the committee recommends a GMAT total score of 500 or a GRE score of Verbal: 153, Quantitative: 144, Writing: 4.
+If you are advised to re-apply to the program with a GMAT/GRE exam score, the committee recommends a GMAT total score of 500 or a GRE score of Verbal: 143, Quantitative: 144, Writing: 4.